spine-tools/AmBIENCe2ABM/README.md

 5. `definitions_assumptions` contains auxiliary definitions required to complete the definitions for ABM.jl.
 6. `src/` contains the source code for the `AmBIENCE2ABM` module.
 7. `data.json` is the [Data Package](https://specs.frictionlessdata.io//data-package/) definition of the processed building stock data output.
-7. `definitions.json` is the [Data Package](https://specs.frictionlessdata.io//data-package/) definition of the processed reference building definitions.
+8. `definitions.json` is the [Data Package](https://specs.frictionlessdata.io//data-package/) definition of the processed reference building definitions.
+9. `download_and_reproject_hotmaps_data.bat` a script for downloading and reprojecting the required Hotmaps data.
-8. `import_ambience2abm_data.json` is the [Spine Toolbox](https://github.com/Spine-tools/Spine-Toolbox) importer specification for `data.json`.
+10. `import_ambience2abm_data.json` is the [Spine Toolbox](https://github.com/Spine-tools/Spine-Toolbox) importer specification for `data.json`.
-9. `import_ambience2abm_definitions.json` is the [Spine Toolbox](https://github.com/Spine-tools/Spine-Toolbox) importer specification for `definitions.json`.
+11. `import_ambience2abm_definitions.json` is the [Spine Toolbox](https://github.com/Spine-tools/Spine-Toolbox) importer specification for `definitions.json`.
-10. `update_datapackage.py` is the main program file for updating the [Data Package](https://specs.frictionlessdata.io//data-package/)s.
+12. `update_datapackage.py` is the main program file for updating the [Data Package](https://specs.frictionlessdata.io//data-package/)s.

 ## Installation